HAPPY THANKSGIVING TO ALL!!

 Here it is December already and the Holidays are almost upon us.
 Where has this year gone?
-I must say 2016 has been another great year for fishing all along the Treasure Coast.
+I must say it has been a great year for fishing all along the Treasure Coast.
 Both inshore and offshore have provided anglers with many great fishing adventures.
 Hopefully, this winter will be milder and the fishing great for everyone.

 December brings on the winter months and changes fishing tactics on the river.
 The water temperatures continue to fall and your fishing must adjust to the weather.
 Water temps can dictate where you fish and how you fish.
 Finding water a few degrees warmer than normal can mean the difference in catching and fishing.
 We will get many days of breezy winds that will hinder getting to some favorite spots out there.
 That's one of the reasons I love fishing in this area....you can always find somewhere to fish!
 Not only does the cooler weather affect the fish, it also requires us to dig out the ol' winter fishing clothes.
 I’m not too proud to get out the long johns on a cold winter day.
 It can get pretty chilly some mornings!

 Trout, redfish and snook will be targets throughout the winter.
-Snook season closes December 15th, but many anglers will still play catch and release with them.
+Trout season will be open this year for a change and snook season closes December 15th, many anglers will still play catch and release with them.
 Fishing around bridges, docks and inlets can bring great action with snook hanging around the deeper waters of the river.
 Using live bait, DOA Baitbusters & TerrorEyz, jigs and bomber lures can help you catch one worth a photo opportunity.
 Trout will tend to hang around the deeper cuts of the river.
 Move off to three to six feet of water for trout.
 Live shrimp on popping corks or DOA Deadly Combos will work the best for them.
-I love to work DOA CAL jerk baits or CAL Air Heads this time of year on the flats.
+I love to work DOA CAL jerk baits this time of year on the flats.
 You can also find snook and redfish hanging around those areas as well.

 Pompano have already arrived in the area and not only provide great fishing action, but fantastic table fare.
 Spanish mackerel and bluefish will continue to hang out in their favorite haunts of the river.
 Fish the inlet, turning basin and channels for them.
 Jack Crevalle will be traveling around in packs chasing bait all over the river.
 Flounder should arrive soon and hang around the inlets, docks and sandy flats of the river.
 Ladyfish is a great way to spend a few hours with the kids on the water.
 The bridges will be holding sheephead, black drum, croakers and sand perch for those anglers.
 Live or dead shrimp is always the best bet from the catwalks.
 There is a good variety of fish to target on any given day in any kind of weather conditions.